Christiane Tretter

-Christiane Tretter (born 28 December 1964) is a German mathematician and mathematical physicist who works as a professor in the Mathematical Institute (MAI) of the University of Bern in Switzerland, and as managing director of the institute.
-Her research interests include differential operators and spectral theory.
+Christiane Tretter is a German mathematician and mathematical physicist who works as a professor in the Mathematical Institute (MAI) of the University of Bern in Switzerland, and as co-director of the institute.
+Her research area in applied analysis includes, in particular, spectral theory and differential operators.

 Education and career

 Tretter studied mathematics, with a minor in physics, at the University of Regensburg, earning a diploma in 1989, a Ph.D. in 1992, and a habilitation in 1998.
 Her doctoral dissertation, Asymptotische Randbedingungen für Entwicklungssätze bei Randeigenwertproblemen zu $N(y) = \lambda P(y)$ mit $\lambda$-abhängigen Randbedingungen, was supervised by Reinhard Mennicken.

-She became a lecturer at the University of Leicester in 2000, moved to the University of Bremen as a professor in 2002, and took her present position in Bern in 2006.
+She became a lecturer at the University of Leicester in 2000, moved to the University of Bremen as a professor in 2002, and took her present position as full professor at the University of Bern in 2006.

-Since 2008 she has been editor-in-chief of the journal Integral Equations and Operator Theory.
+Since 2008 she has been editor-in-chief of the journal Integral Equations and Operator Theory..
+Having served as vice-president of the Swiss Mathematical Society, SMS, in 2024/25, she was elected president of SMS in 2026.

 Books

-Tretter is the author of two mathematical monographs, Spectral Theory of Block Operator Matrices and Applications (2008) and On Lambda-Nonlinear-Boundary-Eigenvalue-Problems (1993), and of two textbooks in mathematical analysis.
+Tretter is the author of two mathematical monographs, Spectral Theory of Block Operator Matrices and Applications (2008) and On Lambda-Nonlinear-Boundary-Eigenvalue-Problems (1993), and of two textbooks in analysis.

 Recognition

-Tretter won the Richard von Mises Prize of the Gesellschaft für Angewandte Mathematik und Mechanik in 1995.
+Tretter was awarded the Richard von Mises Prize of the Gesellschaft für Angewandte Mathematik und Mechanik, GAMM, in 1995.
+She became honorary member of the Swedish Mathematical Society in 2025.